Skip to main content

 How can financial institutions combat synthetic identity fraud?

-Many organizations simply charge off the loss of synthetic accounts as bad debit.
-However, synthetic accounts represent a significant compliance challenge for organizations, including Know Your Client (KYC) and AML.
+As mentioned, many organizations simply charge off losses from synthetic accounts as bad debit.
+However, these accounts represent a significant compliance challenge for organizations in regard to know your customer (KYC) and anti-money laundering (AML) regulations.
 To mitigate synthetics, organizations need to take a layered approach: combining identity verification, device-based risk assessment and portfolio reviews using a synthetic fraud model.
-By taking this layered approach, organizations can improve their abilities to detect suspected synthetic identities at the front door and take steps to prevent future losses.
+By doing so, organizations can improve their abilities to detect suspected synthetic identities at the front door and take steps to prevent future losses.